Giovanni Fontana (architect): Life

-Fontana built one of the most important rural villas of the Roman Campagna in 1601-1605 for the Aldobrandini family.
+He built one of the most important rural villas of the Roman Campagna in 1601–1605 for the Aldobrandini family.
 Castello di Torrenova was originally a medieval farmhouse that Fontana enlarged and embellished with Renaissance details and crenellated walls.
-Next to the castle a small late Renaissance church was built for Saint Clement, the patron saint of the Aldobrandini Pope, Clement VIII.
-He also undertook some engineering projects, such as the draining of the Rieti Valley which was commissioned to him by pope Clement VIII in 1596.
+Next to the castle, a small late Renaissance church was built dedicated to Saint Clement, the patron saint of the Aldobrandini Pope, Clement VIII.
+He also worked on the garden of Cardinal Pietro Aldobrandini's Villa Aldobrandini in Frascati.